-I remember the good old days when a wily neighbor could pretend to fall over a sidewalk crack in front of your building, then file suit and arm-twist your insurance provider into forking over a $10,000 settlement.
+I remember the good old days when a wily neighbor could pretend to fall over a sidewalk crack in front of your building, file suit and get your insurance provider to fork over a $10,000 settlement.

 If that set of circumstances seems rather specific, it is.